 |6||Iron||Spade Mashie ***||8-iron|

 |S||Iron||Sand Iron||Sand Wedge|

 Wood shafts were generally made from hickory wood.
-In addition, bamboo was also used.
+In addition, bamboo and other woods were also used.

 * A wood of similar loft but with a “stubby” face was known as a “Bulldog.”

 ** There was also a club with a similar loft but smaller clubhead known as a “Jigger.”
 This was often used for run-up shots and chipping.
 Some variations had longer shafts and were therefore used for longer shots, often where a low trajectory was desired.
 A variation on the Jigger was the “Sammy” which had rounded edges.

 *** According to Louisville Golf, Ben Sayers did not like the shape of the Mashie Niblick , so he asked Tom Stewart to make him a club that looked like a mashie but had the loft of the mashie niblick.
 This club became know as the Benny and ended up as a club of 38 degrees to replace the Spade Mashie and fill the gap between the mashie and the mashie niblick.

 Note: For more information about the how and why of the various clubs listed above, you are directed to read H.G.
 Hutchinson’s 28-page mini-book, “The Early Days of Golf – Clubs and Balls” circa 1900.
 See our Recommended Reading list.

 For Pre-1900 Hickory Play